rakeshkanneeswaranofficial/rakeshkanneeswaranofficial/README.md

 Developed a AI chatbot for document quires with Google Palm model and Langchain.

- ### 🏆 Secured 1st place in Appthon 2023 , Cintel and HCL Technologies Limited 2023
+ ### 🏆 Secured 1st place in Appthon 2023

- #### Issued by Department of Computational Intelligence SRM Institute of Science and Technology
+ #### Issued by Department of Computational Intelligence SRM Institute of Science and Technology and HCL Technologies Limited

 Developed an advanced multi-layered security system using computer vision and cloud computing, integrating on-device machine learning for authentication.